dwmw2/alexa_domo/README.md

 This integration allows you to control your Domoticz devices through Amazon Alexa using the Alexa Smart Home API v3.

+Since 2023, Domoticz includes a built-in OAuth2 server that works with Alexa's account linking.
+The Lambda function will use the JWT tokens issued by Domoticz to authenticate API requests.

 ## Features

 - Control lights (on/off, dimming)